 I'm a product and experimentation analyst based in London.
 I spent nine years at Reach plc — one of the UK's largest digital publishers — moving from content and operations into data over time.
 For the last four of those years, the work was product-facing: designing and analysing A/B tests, investigating user behaviour with BigQuery and Athena, and turning results into recommendations for product managers and senior stakeholders.

-In parallel, I've spent the better part of two decades researching and writing about Socionics — a personality theory developed in the 1970s by Lithuanian researcher Aushra Augusta, built on Jungian foundations and centred on how different types interact with each other rather than just who they are individually.
+In parallel, I've spent over 22 years researching and writing about Socionics — a personality theory developed in the 1970s by Lithuanian researcher Aushra Augusta, built on Jungian foundations and centred on how different types interact with each other rather than just who they are individually.

 The books